rust-embedded/embedded-alloc/README.md

 ## Example

-Starting with Rust 1.68, this crate can be used as a global allocator:
+Starting with Rust 1.68, this crate can be used as a global allocator on stable Rust:

 ```rust
 #![no_std]